How Do You Attract More Clients?

 Your aim is to encourage a bonding process To Start

-You want potential clients to leave behind their initial 'researcher mode' and warm towards your firm as people rather than just an information-source.
+You want potential clients to leave behind their initial 'researcher mode' and warm towards your firm as real people rather than just an information-source.
 This needs a shift in the communication - away from announcement style and towards conversation: announcements interrupt, conversations continue.

 Here we are going beyond SEO (Search Engine Optimisation), into HCO (Human Choice Optimisation).